lcox74/chatbox/README.md

 - `/privmsg <user_nickname> <msg>`: Users can send private messages to each other using this command.

 - `/color <color_id>`: This command enables users to change the color of their display name.
 The `color_id` parameter should be a number between `0` and `255`.

+- `/list`: This command will list all the active users on the chat server.